PranavShelake/BuyZone/README.md

 Experience the future of online shopping with **BuyZone** – where convenience meets innovation.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Contributing
+## Admin login
-Contributions are welcome!
-Please read the [CONTRIBUTING](CONTRIBUTING.md) guidelines for more information.
+   username: admin
+   password: 123

 ## Contact
-For any inquiries or issues, feel free to reach out via [email@example.com](mailto:email@example.com).
+For any inquiries or issues, feel free to reach out via [pranavshelake99@gmail.com].